2017 UCF Knights football team

 The 2017 UCF Knights football team represented the University of Central Florida in the 2017 NCAA Division I FBS football season.
 The Knights played their home games at the newly renamed Spectrum Stadium in Orlando, Florida, and competed in the East Division of the American Athletic Conference.
 They were led by second year head coach Scott Frost.

 The Knights finished the regular season 12–0, the football program's first ever undefeated regular season and second 12-win season, and won the 2017 American Conference Championship.
 The Knights season culminated in a 2018 Peach Bowl win over Auburn.
 The effort came just two years after an 0–12 winless season (2015).
 UCF became the first team in the history of NCAA Division I FBS to improve from a winless regular season to an undefeated regular season in only two years.

 Despite being the only undefeated team in FBS, UCF did not receive a spot in the College Football Playoff.
 Frost criticized the College Football Playoff committee, saying that the Knights "deserve[d] more credit from the committee than what they got."
 Frost believed that the committee deliberately ranked the Knights low enough on a weekly basis that they had no realistic chance of finishing in the top four.
 The Knights proclaimed themselves national champions at the end of the season.
-Florida lawmakers proposed passing a resolution declaring UCF the national champions, which Florida Governor Rick Scott proclaimed officially on January 8, 2018.
-On January 9, UCF was ranked No. 1 by the Colley Matrix, a mathematical ranking designated by the NCAA as a major selector of championships and listed in the NCAA football records book.
+Florida lawmakers proposed passing a resolution declaring UCF the national champions, which Florida Governor Rick Scott proclaimed officially on January 8, 2018, the day of the 2018 College Football Playoff National Championship between Alabama and Georgia.
+Following that game, on January 9, UCF was ranked No. 1 in the final Colley Matrix, a mathematical ranking designated by the NCAA as a major selector of championships and listed in the NCAA football records book.
 UCF also received four first place votes in the final AP Poll.